DanjieTang/MyMap/README.md

 # MyMap
 This is my map software developed using C++.
-It serves as the background for my LinkedIn profile and was created through a collaboration with Fabien, one of my close friends at the University of Toronto.
+It serves as the background for my LinkedIn profile and was created through a collaboration with Fabien and Yuan, two of my close friends at the University of Toronto.
+This project was developed using Git.

 ## Contest 3rd place
 This project entered the Courier Problem Contest(A special case of the Traveling Salesman problem) and won third place thanks to the clever use of Simulated Annealing heuristics and parallel programming.
 The contest consists of more than 100 teams and 87 valid submissions, this contest is open to all Electrical and Computer Engineering students.